gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/influence-diagram.md

 # [Influence Diagram](@id influence-diagram)
 ## Introduction
-Decision programming uses influence diagrams to model decision making problems under uncertainty.
+Decision programming uses influence diagrams to model multi-stage decision problems under uncertainty.
 This section defines influence diagrams and discusses about their properties.
 It is based on the definitions in [^1], [^2], and [^3].

 ## Definition